kongware/scriptum/README.md

 y.run("?") (repeat("*")); // "?"
 ```

+We need the `type` operator to associate a higher-rank type with an ADT.
 When `Some` creates a value of type `Option<a>`, the specific type of `a` is already determined, but the resolution of the type `r` of the result value is is deferred until the ADT is actually consumed.

 ### Value-level type classes